TritonDataCenter/linux-live/docs/2-platform-image.md

   * SSH host key generation and preservation
   * Altering service dependencies so that service configuration stored in ZFS is respected.
-  * Generate the same hostid every time to keep zfs happy.
+  * Generate the same hostid every time to keep ZFS happy.
   * Joyent utilities that SmartOS admins expect to have.
 This includes manta client utilities (`mget` and friends) and `json`.